Shanks' bias in function fields: Preliminaries

+which also converges for \(\Re(s) > 1\) and admits meromorphic continuation to the whole complex plane.
 We often write \(L\)-functions as a function in \(u = q^{-s}\) and write as \(\cL(u, \chi)\).
 Both functions admit Euler product over monic irreducible polynomials as

 When \(\chi\) is a nontrivial character, it is known that the Dirichlet \(L\)-function becomes a polynomial in \(u\) of degree at most \(\deg m - 1\)~\cite[Proposition 4.3]{rosen2013number}.
-By the Riemann Hypothesis for function fields, the zeros of \(\cL(u, \chi)\) are either \(u = 1\) (if this happens, it is always a simple zero) or have norm \(q^{\frac{1}{2}}\).
-For quadratic characters, we have: \begin{theorem}[{\cite[Proposition 6.4]{cha2008chebyshev}}] Let \(\chi\) be a quadratic Dirichlet character of modulus \(m\) and let \(M = \deg m\). \begin{enumerate} \item If \(M\) is odd, then \(\cL(u, \chi) \in \bZ[u]\) is a polynomial of degree \(M - 1\) where all zeros have norm \(q^{\frac{1}{2}}\) and can be written as
+By the Riemann Hypothesis for function fields, the \emph{inverse of} zeros of \(\cL(u, \chi)\) are either \(u = 1\) (if this happens, it is always a simple zero) or have norm \(q^{\frac{1}{2}}\).
+For quadratic characters, we have: \begin{theorem}[{\cite[Proposition 6.4]{cha2008chebyshev}}] Let \(\chi\) be a quadratic Dirichlet character of modulus \(m\) and let \(M = \deg m\). \begin{enumerate} \item If \(M\) is odd, then \(\cL(u, \chi) \in \bZ[u]\) is a polynomial of degree \(M - 1\) where all the inverses of zeros have norm \(q^{\frac{1}{2}}\) and can be written as